AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 For a fun read, here is a `blog on the differences <https://www.aviatrix.com/blog/aviatrix-global-transit-solution-differ-csr-solution/>`_

-If I Already Have a Transit to External Device Connection Using IKEv1, Could I Create Another One Using IKEv2?
+If I already have a Transit to External Device connection using IKEv1, could I create another one using IKEv2?
 ----------------------------------------------------------------------------------------------------------------------------------------

 Starting from 6.3 release, Aviatrix supports the feature `Transit to External Device Using IKEv2 <https://docs.aviatrix.com/HowTos/UCC_Release_Notes.html#multi-cloud-transit-network>`_.
 The prerequisite for IKEv2 is that you need to create the first Transit to External Device connection with IKEv2 enabled.
 If your current Transit gateway already has a connection using IKEv1 either is created by attaching spoke gateway or is built in MULTI-CLOUD TRANSIT step 3, you need to delete it first before creating the Transit to External Device connection with IKEv2.

-How to Troubleshoot Transit to External Device Connection with IKEv2 Issue?
+How do I troubleshoot a Transit to External Device connection with IKEv2 issue?
 -------------------------------------------------------------------------------------------------

 Refer to `Troubleshooting IPsec VPN connection with IKEv2 <https://docs.aviatrix.com/HowTos/troubleshooting_ipsec_vpn_connection_with_ikev2.html>`_